tilteng/api-style-guide/README.md

 1;
 ```

-### Never override new

-We should never override `new`.
-Instead, we use `BUILD` or `BUILDARGS` to hook into object construction.

-The `BUILDARGS` method is called *before* an object has been created, and the primary purpose of `BUILDARGS` is to allow a class to accept something other than named arguments.

-The `BUILD` method is called *after* the object is constructed, but before it is returned to the caller, and provides an opportunity to check the object state as a whole.
-This is a good place to put logic that cannot be expressed as a type constraint on a single attribute.

-[Here](https://metacpan.org/pod/distribution/Moose/lib/Moose/Cookbook/Basics/Person_BUILDARGSAndBUILD.pod#SYNOPSIS) is an excellent example in the Moose cookbook for using both methods.

 ### Enforce immutable state

 We should enforce [read-only attributes](https://metacpan.org/pod/distribution/Moose/lib/Moose/Manual/Attributes.pod#Read-write-vs.-read-only) for immutable state.
 All attributes are defaulted to read-only thanks to an [attribute shortcut](https://metacpan.org/pod/MooseX::HasDefaults::RO) that we use internally, so the `ro` keyword is not explicitly needed in new attribute definitions.